 Can I cancel my Private-Fee-for-Service plan at any time?

-There are limitations on when you can join or cancel a Medicare Advantage plan.
-For most beneficiaries, you can only make a change during an Annual Election Period or during a Medicare Advantage Open Enrollment Period.
+There are limitations on joining or canceling a Medicare Advantage plan.
+For most beneficiaries, you can only make a change during an Annual Election Period or the Medicare Advantage Open Enrollment Period.
 However, you may be entitled to a Special Election Period.

 How to Get Help Enrolling in a Private Fee-for-Service Plan